Copyright 2005, Dankowski Detectors. All rights reserved.

 research over a five month period are revealed in this very informative article.
 This article is crucial reading material

 for the serious metal detectorist!
-Click Here to View Article
+Click Here to View the 'Beneath the Mask' Article!

 Left Behind